 Garden Maintenance in November

-- Cut spent herbs and flowers or leave seed heads to feed the birds through the winter.
+- Cut spent herbs and flowers, or leave seed heads to feed the birds through the winter.
+I like to cut back herbs and use them as fertilizer.

-- Leave vegetables flowers for bees, then save the seed.
+- Leave vegetable flowers for bees, then save the seed.

 - Remove diseased plant matter and dispose in garbage.